-The financial report covers Public Education Foundation Ltd (The Foundation) as an individual entity for the year ended 30 June 2021.
+The financial report covers Public Education Foundation Ltd (The Foundation) as an individual entity for the year ended 30 June 2023.
 The Foundation is a company limited by guarantee, incorporated and domiciled in Australia.
 The Foundation is a not-for-profit entity.

 The directors have prepared the financial statements on the basis that The Foundation is a non reporting entity because there are no users dependent on general purpose financial statements.
-These financial statements are special purpose financial statements prepared in order to satisfy the financial reporting requirements of the ACNC Act 2012.
-The directors have determined that the company is not a reporting entity.